Setting up the right fintech compliance program for the size and stage of your company

-An experienced BaaS provider like Treasury Prime, which works closely with top compliance partners such as Alloy and Unit21, can provide advice and serve as a single connection for both BaaS and compliance services to ensure smooth technology integration between all parties.
+An experienced BaaS provider like Treasury Prime, which works closely with top compliance partners, can provide advice and serve as a single connection for both BaaS and compliance services to ensure smooth technology integration between all parties.
 This cost-effective method can save time by cutting down on ongoing requests and process audits.

 However you put your program together, make sure that your staff is fully involved in designing and running it.
 If anything goes wrong, your company holds the bag.
 Most importantly, you know your customers and are in the best position to detect and mitigate nefarious conduct that could signal financial crime or fraud.

 Treasury Prime integrates directly with multiple third-party providers to offer specialized solutions for your fintech’s compliance program.
 Our integrations enable unparalleled visibility and control to end users.

 - Alloy: Global identity decisioning platform Alloy offers best-practice journeys for both commercial and consumer identity verification.
 Alloy offers access to more than 175 data sources, making it a powerful tool for fintech fraud detection and prevention.
 The KYC and KYB platform has helped hundreds of fintech and bank partners cut instances of fraud by 48 percent on average.